MdAliAhnaf/Bengali-Sentiment-Analysis-ML_Fine-Tune-Llama-3.1/README.md

 - **Sparse Matrix Conversion:** The output from TF-IDF vectorization was a sparse matrix, which had to be converted to a dense format for model compatibility.

 ### Hardware Constraints:
-- **GPU Memory:** 4GB VRAM was insufficient to fine-tune the Llama 3.1 model, even with optimizations like smaller batch sizes and gradient accumulation.
+- **GPU VRAM Limitation:** 4GB VRAM was insufficient to fine-tune the Llama 3.1 model, even with optimizations like smaller batch sizes and gradient accumulation.

-## Results
+- **CPU Use:** Forced CPU use due to GPU constraints, leading to frequent kernel crashes despite adjustments.

 ### Performance Comparison:
 - **Best Performing Models:** Logistic Regression and Random Forest, both achieving 75% accuracy with the Stratified K-Fold cross-validation method.